 Orchids only can be fertilized one time in one month.
 To fertilize Orchids can be done on a weekly basis too but use only a weak concentration of nutrients (feed weekly and feed weakly).
 Fertilizing less with higher concentration is not recommended.

-2. Feed during growing season
+2. Feed during the growing season

 Orchids are in a dormant state in the winter months.
 Orchids slow down in growth in winter and do not feed them.
 You can feed them again when spring comes.

-Higher percent of nitrogen can be applied during the growing time.
+A higher per cent of nitrogen can be applied during the growing time.
 The best time to fertilize Orchid is during Summer and Spring months.

 3. Do not feed an unhealthy Orchid